XL (Life Sciences under XL)

-Genetics: Principles of inheritance, molecular basis of heredity, mutations, cytoplasmic inheritance, linkage and mapping of genes.
+Genetics: Principles of inheritance, the molecular basis of heredity, mutations, cytoplasmic inheritance, linkage, and mapping of genes.

-Biochemistry and Molecular Biology: Nucleic acids, proteins, lipids and carbohydrates; replication, transcription and translation; regulation of gene expression, organization of genome, Kreb's cycle, glycolysis, enzyme catalysis, hormones and their actions, vitamins.
+Biochemistry and Molecular Biology: Nucleic acids, proteins, lipids, and carbohydrates; replication, transcription, and translation; regulation of gene expression, organization of the genome, Krebs cycle, glycolysis, enzyme catalysis, hormones, and their actions, vitamins.

 Animal Anatomy and Physiology: Comparative physiology, the respiratory system, circulatory system, digestive system, the nervous system, the excretory system, the endocrine system, the reproductive system, the skeletal system, osmoregulation.